dztang/zephyr/boards/nxp/mimxrt1170_evk/doc/index.rst

 To build for this EVK with the new driver, include the experimental overlay to west build with the option `-DEXTRA_DTC_OVERLAY_FILE=nxp,enet-experimental.overlay`.

+To use the 1G Ethernet instance ENET1G, include the experimental overlay to west build with the option `-DEXTRA_DTC_OVERLAY_FILE=nxp,enet1g-experimental.overlay` instead.